 Caleb Requests Hebron

-6 Then the children of Judah came near to Joshua in Gilgal.
-Caleb the son of Jephunneh the Kenizzite said to him, “You know the thing that the Lord spoke to Moses the man of God concerning me and concerning you in Kadesh Barnea.
+6 Then the descendants of Judah approached Joshua in Gilgal.
+Caleb the son of Jephunneh the Kenizzite said to him, “You know what the Lord spoke to Moses the man of God concerning me and concerning you in Kadesh Barnea.
 7 I was 40 years old when Moses the servant of the Lord sent me from Kadesh Barnea to explore the land.
-I brought him word again as it was in my heart.
-8 Nevertheless, my brothers who went up with me made the heart of the people melt; but I wholly followed the Lord my God.
-9 Moses swore on that day, saying, ‘Surely the land where you walked shall be an inheritance to you and to your children forever, because you have wholly followed the Lord my God.’
+I brought word back to him as it was in my heart.
+8 Nevertheless, my brothers who went up with me made the heart of the people melt in fear; but I wholly followed the Lord my God.
+9 Moses swore on that day, saying, ‘Surely the land where you walked shall be an inheritance to you and to your descendants forever, because you have wholly followed the Lord my God.’

 Parable of the Persistent Widow

-1 He also spoke a parable to them that they must always pray, and not give up, 2 saying, “There was a judge in a certain city who didn’t fear God, and didn’t respect man.
+1 Jesus also spoke a parable to them that they must always pray, and not give up, 2 saying, “There was a judge in a certain city who did not fear God, and did not respect man.
 3 A widow was in that city, and she often came to him, saying, ‘Defend me from my adversary!’
-4 He wouldn’t for a while, but afterward he said to himself, ‘Though I neither fear God, nor respect man, 5 yet because this widow bothers me, I will defend her, or else she will wear me out by her continual coming.’ ”
+4 He would not for a while, but afterward he said to himself, ‘Though I neither fear God, nor respect man, 5 yet because this widow bothers me, I will defend her, or else she will wear me out by her continual coming.’ ”

 6 The Lord said, “Listen to what the unrighteous judge says.
 7 Will God not avenge his chosen ones who are crying out to him day and night, and yet he exercises patience with them?
 8 I tell you that he will avenge them quickly.
 Nevertheless, when the Son of Man comes, will he find faith on the earth?”